 I interrupt the start of this baseball season for an important message.

 Ok Mets fan we get it your team is good, real good.
 But stop with the narrative that Yankees fans are bandwagon fans, that we won’t support them in a rebuild.
 I mean come on until midway through last summer Citi wasn’t exactly rocking.
 Not like Mets fans were packing the joint.
 Not like the line at Shake Shack wasn’t longer than people actually watching the game.
 So enjoy your team it should be a real fun summer out in Flushing but please stop talking about my Yankees and their fans.

 That is all I now return to your season already in progress.

-We all make choices in life that seem like the thing to do at the time.
-Choices that ultimately wind up breaking us down and setting us back.
-But if you remain true to who you are and never stop believing in yourself, life has a way of correcting itself.
-When it does you’ll find that you are in a better place and a better person for having looked adversity right in the eye only to come out standing proud and tall on the other side.
+We can not live life afraid to live it, afraid of failure.
+Failure is inevitable but if you remain true to who you are and never stop believing in yourself, life has a way of correcting itself.
+When it does you’ll find that you are in a better place and a better person for having taking hold of your life and living t to its fullest rather than standing there and allowing it to unfold around you.

 My childhood surroundings were a bit of a contradiction.
 After all I grew up in what was technically the South Bronx but I lived in a house on a block filled with private homes.
 At the height of the borough’s decay a time when Howard Cosell famously decried on national television that the Bronx was burning the City had the great ideal to use Eminent Domain to take over all the homes across the street from where we lived.
 The ideal was to build a school but then the city teetered on bankruptcy and the school became nothing more than a dream and in its place stood a block of houses once filled with vibrant happy middle class families now nothing more than empty shells ready to be burned.
 Nevertheless my home always felt different.
 It was as if it was a million miles away from the garbage filled lot that sprang up across the street where the beautiful homes once stood and my backyard was my refuge.